RyanCheddar/queens-right-leg/boring-stuff/required-permissions.md

 ### Essential Permissions

 * **Read/Send Messages**\
-  Required for all features in Leg
+  Required for most features in Leg.
+May not be necessary if you use slash commands, but Leg's functionality will be severely restricted.
 * **Embed Links**\
   ****Required for Leg to reply to users
 * **Attach Files**\